jarle/remix-adonisjs-docs/docs/hands-on/building-a-login-flow.md

 node ace configure @adonisjs/lucid
 ```

+Select `sqlite` from the menu, and press `y` to install dependencies using npm.

 Before we do anything else, let's add some css to `resources/remix_app/root.tsx` so our application looks nice.
 Add this snippet anywhere in the `<head>` tag of your `root.tsx` component: